 Between two worlds

-Soonmyung Paik, M.D., Director of the Yonsei Biomedical Research Institute in Seoul, South Korea, is one of today’s leading pathologists in breast cancer research.
-He has been especially recognized for his translational research that led to the development of a genetic test to determine whether breast cancer patients can benefit from chemotherapy.
+Soonmyung Paik, M.D, a leading pathologists in breast cancer research in the U.S. and South Korea, is recognized as a leader in the development of genetic tests to determine whether breast cancer patients will benefit from chemotherapy.
 But that’s not all.
 Professor Paik is also a scientist who knows first hand the research landscape in both western and emerging markets of Asia.
 For over 35 years, he has worked in medical research, first in the United States, then during the last decade more and more in South Korea.
 This appears to be no coincidence.
 Over the last years, South Korea – along with other Asian countries – has forcefully been entering the world stage in biotechnology.

 You graduated from Korea’s Yonsei University in 1981.
 Why did you leave your home country in order to study in the United States?